fatal-exception/sdp-sp3-worksheet-three/README.md

 	Since we don’t want to mix security sensor and hazard sensor behaviour in the same polling mechanism, we decide to make use of inheritance and create a new
 	`SecurityControlUnit` which enhances the existing `ControlUnit`.
 Our intention is to pass in the security sensors through the parent constructor and then implement a rule that checks the current time and if it’s between 22:00-06:00, we run the  parent `pollSensors` method which already does the heavy lifting for us.
 10. Which SOLID principle are we maintaining/not breaking by doing this?
+Open for extension.
 11. Create the `SecurityControlUnit` by enhancing `ControlUnit`.
 12. Implement the timecheck rule and poll the sensors.
 13. We want to test that an alarm is raised, and also implement different alarm notification methods (For example: automatically call the fire service, call the owner’s phone,